Jeremy-x-man/Polygon-Mesh-Processing/README.md

-<<Polygon Mesh Processing>> is a summary book of computer geometry.
+"Polygon Mesh Processing" is a summary book of computer geometry.

 Reading the book, taking notes, translating, sharing for friends.